You're listening to the Rush Limbaugh Program, a program that meets and surpasses all audience expectations on a daily basis.

 I guess you're right.

-If the Hezbows have a uniform, it's pants and a shirt.
+If the Hezbos have a uniform, it's pants and a shirt and an automobile driving around in an ambulance.

 In fact, it gives me a good idea.

-Iranians don't speak Arabic, they speak Farsi.
+Iranians don't speak Arabic.

 Why doesn't Israel broadcast funny jokes in Farsi?

-First one to laugh, kaboom.
+First one to laugh, kaboom!

 And another Lebanese civilian was killed.

-There's no truth to it, and there's not even any real curiosity.
+Ladies and gentlemen, there's no truth to it, and there's not even any real curiosity to find out who they are.

-Your host for peace here on the EIB network, speaking truth to kooks at 800-282-2882.
+Your host for peace here on the EIB network, speaking truth to Kooks at 800-282-2882.

 All right, Bill Clinton's back in Canada.

-Uh Bill Clinton, what is this?
+Bill Clinton, what is this?

-Has been to Canada.
+He's been to Canada.

-It's not the focus of this story.
+It's not the focus of the story.

-I just can't find uh uh yeah, here it is been to Canada twenty times since he left the oval orifice, uh, mostly for speaking engagements.
+He's been to Canada 20 times since he left the Oval Orifice, mostly for speaking engagements.

-Uh, the Islamic group uh Hezbollah's tactics are at the root of the uh conflict, Clinton said, but he also questioned the length to which Israel's gone to defend itself.
+The Islamic group Hezbollah's tactics are at the root of the conflict, Clinton said.

 It's important for us to get some kind of ceasefire now.

-I I think this idea of an international force needs to be fleshed out.
+I think this idea of an international force needs to be fleshed out.

 This is a recipe for doom.